LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Discussion

 Our safety assessment results demonstrate that none of the models we evaluated is safe for controlling a robot in an environment where harmful prompts might be provided deliberately or accidentally.
 By successfully identifying failure cases, we also prove the viability of our proposed auditing method as one component of future robot-safety assessment frameworks and processes.

 We have evaluated LLMs against key requirements for demonstrating that LLM-driven robots operate in a manner that is \textit{safe and just}~\cite{hundt2022robots_enact} and have demonstrated that LLM-based models are \textit{unsafe and unjust} as currently implemented.
-In particular, we have demonstrated that state-of-the-art LLMs \textit{will classify harmful tasks as acceptable and feasible}, even for extremely harmful and unjust activities such as physical theft, blackmail, sexual predation, workplace sabotage, poisoning, intimidation, physical injury, coercion, identity theft and more, as long as descriptions of the task are provided (\textit{e.g.} instructions to `collect credit cards', in place of explicit harm-revealing descriptors, \textit{e.g.} instructions to conduct `physical theft').
+In particular, we have demonstrated that state-of-the-art LLMs \textit{will classify harmful tasks as acceptable and feasible}, even for extremely harmful and unjust activities such as physical theft, blackmail, sexual predation, workplace sabotage, poisoning, intimidation, physical injury, coercion, and identity theft, as long as descriptions of the task are provided (\textit{e.g.} instructions to `collect credit cards', in place of explicit harm-revealing descriptors such as instructions to conduct `physical theft').

+These results show that allowing LLMs to be used for open-vocabulary control of robots from language inputs can lead to severe risks of abuse, injustice, and physical safety.
+These risks have real-world implications for popular HRI applications.
+For example, our results show that if such systems are deployed in workplaces, they can be used for workplace abuse, blackmail, surveillance and other harmful misuses.
+And, if used in security applications, they can lead innocent people to be unfairly arrested.
+Many of the evaluated behaviors are commonly targeted at people from vulnerable and marginalized social groups, and therefore the results show that open-vocabulary control of robotics has the potential to further oppress marginalized groups.
+These results show the importance of safety assessment and design in various types of real-robot applications, from service robotics (explored under workplace and shower room scenarios) and assistive robotics (home scenarios) to security robotics (emotion and criminality scenarios).